jhonnymichel/autojoy/README.md

 - Player 1 is a Guitar Controller, Player 2 is Drums.
 Next time you play, you want to play Drums but Player 1 is set as a Guitar.
 You'd have to reassign controllers in the settings or keep both instruments turned on even when you're playing alone.

+In some emulatoers, when you attach an USB peripheral such as a Microphone, you have to change settings again to pick that device up.

 ## Supported Operational Systems

 Currently only supports Windows.